rrowniak/kulfon/doc/types.md

 # C mapping

-This mapping suggest C99 while Kulfon promises to be compliant with C89.
-Depending on the environment, Kulfon might pregenerate these types if they're missing to be compliant with C89.
+This mapping suggests conformance with C99 while Kulfon promises to be compliant with C89.
+Depending on the environment, Kulfon might pregenerate these types if they're missing to be compliant with C89, or, you need to provide correct mapping in the platform configuration.

 [See here](https://stackoverflow.com/questions/62937049/stdint-h-in-ansi-c-c89) and [here](https://stackoverflow.com/questions/44590043/why-is-generic-keyword-supported-in-c99-or-c90-modes/44590122#44590122) for reference.